jetbrains-academy/Machine-Learning-101/Horror Trees/Decision Tree/task.md

    If not, the method returns the most frequently occurring class label.
 5. The `build` method returns `self`.

-At this stage, don't mind the rest of class methods – you will need to implement them in the next task.
+Ignore the remaining class methods for now; you will implement them in the next task.

 To see the results of your code, add the following lines